juandayz/BANKROBBERY-TEST/Readme.md

-# BANKROBBERY-TEST  the idea to update it is by totis.
+# BANKROBBERY-TEST  By Jingles and me.

 TEST VERSION.
 NOT FINISHED!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!